eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 Perhaps, after we whet the appetite for more expressive systems by showing voters that Approval voting can improve the outcomes and solve many of the problems we face as a nation, then we can start experimenting with more complex systems.
 But, at this current moment, Approval seems like the obvious place to start: it is simple, it is practical, it is easy to explain, and it already delivers outcomes that are very close to what STAR or Condorcet would deliver without the added complexity and risk.

 Approval voting is the *clear* first step we need to make in electoral reform.
-We should assume we have *one chance* to get this right, and stand together behind it before backlash leads to a successful ban on all systems besides Choose-one, as the existing ["Make Elections Great Again Act"](https://ballot-access.org/2026/02/01/congressional-bill-to-ban-ranked-choice-voting-in-federal-elections-2/) threatens to do.
+We should assume we have *one chance* to get this right, and stand together behind it before backlash leads to a successful ban on all systems besides Choose-one, as the existing ["Make Elections Great Again Act"](https://ivn.us/posts/11-ways-mega-act-congress-tries-control-how-you-vote-2026-02-06) threatens to do.

 ## References

-Ballot Access News.
-(2026, February 1). *Congressional Bill to Ban Ranked Choice Voting in Federal Elections*. [https://ballot-access.org/2026/02/01/congressional-bill-to-ban-ranked-choice-voting-in-federal-elections-2/](https://ballot-access.org/2026/02/01/congressional-bill-to-ban-ranked-choice-voting-in-federal-elections-2/)

 Ballotpedia.
 (2026). *Ranked-choice voting (RCV)*. [https://ballotpedia.org/Ranked-choice_voting_(RCV)](https://ballotpedia.org/Ranked-choice_voting_(RCV))

 Ballotpedia.
 (2026). *Indiana becomes the 19th state to ban ranked-choice voting*. [https://news.ballotpedia.org/2026/02/27/indiana-becomes-the-19th-state-to-ban-ranked-choice-voting/](https://news.ballotpedia.org/2026/02/27/indiana-becomes-the-19th-state-to-ban-ranked-choice-voting/)

 BondGraham, D. (2023). *Recount for real?
 County supervisor calls for an independent recount of Oakland’s ranked-choice elections*. [https://oaklandside.org/2023/01/05/recount-for-real-county-supervisor-calls-for-an-independent-recount-of-oaklands-ranked-choice-elections/](https://oaklandside.org/2023/01/05/recount-for-real-county-supervisor-calls-for-an-independent-recount-of-oaklands-ranked-choice-elections/)

+Griffiths, S. (2026, February 6). *11 ways the MEGA Act in Congress tries to control how you vote*.
+Independent Voter News. [https://ivn.us/posts/11-ways-mega-act-congress-tries-control-how-you-vote-2026-02-06](https://ivn.us/posts/11-ways-mega-act-congress-tries-control-how-you-vote-2026-02-06)

 MIT Election Data and Science Lab.
 (2023). *The Effect of Ranked Choice Voting in Maine*. [https://electionlab.mit.edu/articles/effect-ranked-choice-voting-maine](https://electionlab.mit.edu/articles/effect-ranked-choice-voting-maine)